GaussBackyard/RNAStructureIdentifier/README.md

 - draw a single secondary structure as a diagram
 - present an ensemble of secondary structures as a greyscale diagram

+## Introduction

+The package focuses on how to identify a target from a Boltzmann ensemble of secondary structures.
+The key idea is to employ an information-theoretic approach to solve the problem, via considering a variant of the Rényi-Ulam game.
+Our framework is centered around the ensemble tree, a hierarchical bi-partition of the input ensemble, that is constructed by recursively querying about whether or not a base pair of maximum information entropy is contained in the target.
+These queries are answered via relating local with global chemical probing data, employing the modularity in RNA secondary structures (see References).

+We present that  leaves  of the tree are comprised of sub-samples exhibiting a distinguished structure with high probability.
+In particular, for a Boltzmann ensemble incorporating probing data, which is well established in the literature, the probability of our framework correctly identifying the target in the leaf is greater than 90%.

 ## Installation

 To use the package, the only thing you need to install is Wolfram Mathematica [Free Trial](https://www.wolfram.com/mathematica/trial/).